The 2025 tennis season in review: data, predictions & what we learned

 Accuracy by Confidence Level Figure 2: Prediction accuracy broken down by confidence level.
 Higher confidence predictions showed significantly better accuracy rates.

-Key takeaway: When our model shows high confidence (≥70%), it's been right 80% of the time.
+Key takeaway: When our model shows high confidence (≥70%), it has been right 80% of the time.
 This is a powerful signal for bettors—when our prediction engine flashes high confidence, you can trust it.

 The gap between high confidence (80.0%) and low confidence (66.7%) represents a 13.3 percentage point difference.
 This suggests our confidence calculation system is well-calibrated and provides actionable information for decision-making.